valohai/docs/source/setup/index.rst

 There are several ways to install Valohai.
 The most popular options are:

 1) **Valohai Private Workers** - In which Valohai manages a set of worker machines in your subscription.
-These machines fetch data from your private data stores and run executions (e.g. pre-processing, training, batch infernece).
+These machines fetch data from your private data stores and run executions (e.g. pre-processing, training, batch inference) on the workers.
+Therefore data stays inside your subscription environment.

     Valohai will host the app.valohai.com web application and will store execution logs, code snapshots and user management data on Valohai servers.
 2) **Valohai Full Private** - A fully custom installation of Valohai in your environment, and optionally inside your own private network.
 All Valohai services are hosted in your environment (AWS, GCP, Azure, on-prem) including the web app, core Valohai services, logs, snapshots etc.

-👉 Read more about `installation options </installation/installation_options>`__.
+👉 Read more about `setup options </setup/setup_options>`__.

 .. container:: alert alert-warning